Prenatal yoga

 Prenatal yoga is a safe form of exercise for most mums-to-be and may have benefits ranging from lowering stress levels, reducing the risk of certain health issues, developing muscle strength, flexibility and balance, and learning breathing and relaxation techniques all of which could be useful during pregnancy, labour and beyond.

-• Don’t do back bends or strong body twists
+• Back bends or strong body twists

-• Don’t lie upside down or on your belly
+• Lying on your belly

 In Summary